Wellbeing and Support Services

 There’s lots of support available at City to help you succeed in your studies and exams.
 Find out how the teams can help you below.

 If you have a have a mental or physical health condition, disability, autism spectrum disorder or specific learning difference such as dyslexia that could impact your exams, you may also be entitled to additional support including exam adjustments.
-To receive adjustments in your January exams, you must complete the registration process with the relevant specialist service(s) by Friday 3rd April.
+To receive adjustments in your exams, you must complete the registration process with the relevant specialist service(s) by the deadline.

 Specialist services to register with: